Had an issue with

 • Request a Supervisor: Reply to Ticketek’s email stating that you require a senior review.

-• Social Media Exposure: Posting on Twitter or Facebook can sometimes get attention faster.
+• Social Media Exposure: Posting on X (formally known as Twitter) or Facebook can sometimes get the attention of Ticketek faster.

 • Event Promoter Involvement: Contact the concert or event promoter if Ticketek says refunds are at the promoter’s discretion.